xmarquez/RCE-2015/Preliminary_description_of_data.md

 # RCE: Visualizing the Results, Part I

 (This post will be updated as new data -- late submissions -- come in.
-Another post analysing the correlation between our regime data and corruption data will follow in the middle of the week).
+Another post analysing the correlation between our regime data and corruption data is [here](http://politicalpathologies.blogspot.com/2015/05/rce-visualizing-results-part-ii.html)).

-(Last updated 2015-05-27 15:25:24)
+(Last updated 2015-05-27 18:33:42)